Discover the complete birth care experience at our Family Birthing Center.

 The Family Birthing Center also provides in-room accommodations for dads or birth partners, and 24-hour family visits so that siblings can welcome their new baby brother or sister.

-In late 2017, the Family Birthing Center will open its new Level II Neonatal Intensive Care Unit (NICU) for babies born at 32 weeks of gestation or later needing a higher level of care.
-Our new NICU will be the only in the region to allow parents to stay overnight in the same room as their babies.
+Opened in early 2018, the new state-of-the-art Level II Neonatal Intensive Care Unit (NICU) treats babies born at 32 weeks of gestation or later needing a higher level of care.
+The new NICU is the first of its kind in the region as it allows parents to stay overnight in the same room as their babies.

 Family Birthing Center Facts: